Licensing criteria for hospital-based ECE services

 Things to consider

-- Once strategic plans have been developed they should be reviewed and modified each year.
-Progress should be recorded, perhaps on the bottom or back of the annual plan.
+Strategic plans should be regularly reviewed and modified.
+Progress could be recorded, perhaps on the bottom or back of the annual plan.